 The sun is coming up whether you watch it or not.

 OT profession will continue – whether you decide you want to be a part of it or not.

 OT profession will continue to exist and continue to help those whether people understand it or not.

 The question is not about what Occupational Therapy is as compared to other professions.

-The question is, what do YOU want to do with your OT career, regardless of whether EVERYONE understands it or not.
+What do YOU want to do with your OT career?

 I understand our human nature is the reason why we want to be known and recognized.
 You worked really hard to get into school.
 You worked really hard to graduate and pass your boards.
 You work really hard to help people.

 It’s not all about you, though.

 It’s about that ONE person you help – and that they understand what you did to help them.
 That one person will remember that there was one day when they couldn’t do something, and an angel came and helped them get to where they wanted to be.